Xilinx/data-analytics/xql6/README.md

 mkdir run1; cd run1; cp ../makefile .
 make xbin
 ```
-For Amazon F1, copy the kernel binary (\*.xclbin), to your F1 instance and follow the directions to get an AFI.

 ### 3.3 PostgreSQL Configuration
 Add LD\_LIBRARY\_PATH and XILINX\_SDX to /etc/postgresql/9.6/main/environment.
 This is to ensure that the C-UDF can see the Xilinx shared libraries during execution from within the PostgreSQL environment.